 I am learning, anyway, in 8 years of phenomenology to suspend my beliefs to reduce my phenomenological experience.
-Therefore I'll describe the outside from an outside insider point view, recalling "the Debate EMIC and ETIC," and the complexity of the project under study within the context of the Well Being and Reconciliation project, made within my critical difficulties and personal family circumstances. - Rodolfo (my 4 year old son) is protesting that he wants to use this pen that I am using just
+Therefore I'll describe the outside from an outside insider point view, recalling "the Debate EMIC and ETIC," and the complexity of the project under study within the context of the Well Being and Reconciliation project, made within my critical difficulties and personal family circumstances - Rodolfo (my 4 year old son) is protesting that he wants to use this pen that I am using just right now!
+11.47am.

-The following one is an other example of his phenomenological notes, made on May 14, 1993, at 3:30 PM, in David Ecker's NYU Office, and signed as Plexus 23s.
-The report is a short speed-up of the presentation made as part of a collective presentation on Monday, May 3, 1993, with Perry Walker, Ava Hsueh, and Luis Vergara, from 7:00 to 8:00 PM, in room 405 of the Barney Building, in David Ecker's Phenomenology in Art last class.
+The following one is another example of his phenomenological notes, made on May 14, speed-up of the presentation made as part of a collective presentation on Monday, May 3, 1993, with Perry Walker, Ava Hsueh, and Luis Vergara, from 7:00 to 8:00 PM, in room 405 of the